-Lululemon: Yoga Clothing Global Ad Campaign Set to Target Millennials
+Lululemon: Yoga Clothing Global Ad Campaign Set To Target Millennials

-By 2020, Lululemon plans to increase its worth to $4 billion, and to do so; it requires more customers.
+By 2020, Lululemon plans to increase its worth to $4 billion, and to do so, it requires more customers.
 Launching an increased number of innovative leggings or opening more number of stores would not be adequate to reach the target.
 Hence, along with announcing the company’s strong earnings results for fourth-quarter and fiscal 2016, a few other plans were announced to acquire more customers.

 The brand, for the first time, will come up with an entirely global ad campaign, which sounds quite remarkable, although much detail has not yet been revealed.